marcomarasca/SDCND-Road-Lanes/README.md

     left_lines.append((slope, intercept))
 ```

-Finally we compute the mean:
+We can then compute the mean:

 ```python
 left_mean = np.mean(left_lines, axis = 0) if len(left_lines) > 0 else None